 - broadening your skills and knowledge via multidisciplinary studies by

-- completing another minor or individual courses in the fields of technology, art and design
+- completing a second minor or individual courses in the fields of technology, art and design

 - completing University Wide Studies